Ethiopia

 DEBRE SINA MARYAM

-on the northern shore of lake tana, in the village of gorgora, is situated this fascinating church of the sinaï monastery dedicated to saint mary. the building as well as the paintings date from the 17th century. the outer wall is made of reed. the monumental thatched roof, corbeling out all around, has not [yet] been replaced by a more sought after one executed in corrugated iron.
+on the northern shore of lake tana, in the village of gorgora, is situated this fascinating church of the sinaï monastery dedicated to saint mary. the building as well as the paintings date from the 17th century.

 ………………………………………………………………………………………………………………………………………………………….